 Internships at Wa Samaki Ecosystems

 Our Internship program is either a 4 week or 12 week full-immersion experiential opportunity for individuals interested in a hands-on introduction to regenerative practices in the tropics.
 The 4 week internship fits within the dates of the larger 12 week internship.
 Starting and ending dates of the 4 week internship are lower down on the page.
-Interns are expected to arrive on the 4rd of August 2019 for the start of the program on the 5th .
+4 Week internships will not be offered if all our 12 week spots are filled.
+Interns are expected to arrive the day before the internship starts .
 The internship includes a 2 week Permaculture Design Course, co taught by the director of Wa Samaki, that starts 2 weeks into the program.
 The internship will be run by a core group of residential instructors specializing in natural building and fibres, woodworking and permaculture.
-The internship also includes a week of working with Amber Cella of the Mudgirls Collective who will be onsite to run some earth building and plastering workshops.
-Attendance at these workshops is included with the internship.
-The internship will end during the celebration of “Diwali(the festival of Lights) where Celine, one of our core members, will lead in the lighting of deyas all over the farm to welcome in the new year in the Hindu tradition.
+There are visiting instructors that change each internship. we will post details of them and their workshops on our fb event page Attendance at these workshops is included with the internship.
+Our Jan 2020 internship will include a tree house building workshop with a builder from Texas and our April 2020 internship will include a Syntropy workshop with instructors from Brazil and Australia.
+We may also run a Syntropy workshop dedicated to cacao production in August 2020.

 Wa Samaki Ecosystems is a multi-generational family farm and interns will live and work with all 3 generations of our Wa Samaki family as well as other amazing core members.
 Interns will make lifelong friends, participating in a style of living that often times, changes them forever.
 Wa Samaki offers an experience second to none in Trinidad and exposes interns to the successes and challenges of running a regenerative site in a challenging Caribbean climate during a time of climate change.
 We will expose you to all our climate change mitigation and adaptation strategies in the hope that they will inspire you to take the information worldwide.
 Solving problems and creating solutions will leave you with a valuable skill set relevant to all the challenges life will throw you.